Blog

 What are employee selection methods?

 Employee selection methods are simply the avenues you choose to screen and eventually hire employees.
-Within these methods, your goal is to try to understand a candidate from top to bottom, from their personality, to their experience to how they’ll fit within your company.
+The goal of each of these methods is to try to understand a candidate from multiple angles, from their personality to their experience and how they’ll fit within your company.

 There are a number of general employee selection methods that you can use when hiring new employees.
 Some of the most common methods include: